eginwong/nodejseventloop-presentation/6a-riddle-complete-call-stack.md

 ========================================

-setTimeout, 20 THEN return ":"
+setTimeout: 20 THEN return promise for ":"
-setTimeout, 10 THEN return ")"
+setTimeout: 10 THEN return promise for ")"
 ---------------
 Task Queue